mongodb/mongo-php-driver/docs/ods.md

 Objects that implement the BSON\Type interface get very special treatment by the BSON serializer.
-In general, these objects represent a BSON type that cannot be natively represented in PHP - such as BSON\UTCDatetime and BSON\ObjectID - and are specifically checked for and handled.
+In general, these objects represent a BSON type that cannot be natively represented in PHP - such as BSON\UTCDateTime and BSON\ObjectID - and are specifically checked for and handled.
 Note that implmenting BSON\Type and or BSON\Unserializable standalone does not do anything for userland classes.